MostafaNegm222/local-storage-app/README.md

 - `deleteAll()`: Clears all data from local storage.

 ---
+Demo
+You can see a live demo of the app https://mostafanegm222.github.io/local-storage-app/.

+---

 ## **Contributing**
 Contributions are welcome!
 If you’d like to improve the app: